FAQ

 If you know you have HIV, you can order an HIV self-test and give it to someone else, like a partner or a friend.
 You should not use the test on yourself.
 If you need a healthcare provider to help you manage your HIV, you can find one here.
 Using the same link, you can also find testing locations for other STIs, like gonorrhea, chlamydia, and syphilis.

-While PrEP medications do not affect the result of your HIV self-test, using an HIV self-test is not a substitute for your regular PrEP lab work you get from your healthcare provider.
-You can always order order an HIV self-test and give it to someone else, like a partner or a friend.
+PrEP medications can affect the ability for a self-test to detect HIV.
+Using an HIV self-test is not a substitute for your regular PrEP lab work you get from your healthcare provider.
+You can always order an HIV self-test and give it to someone else, like a partner or a friend.

 Together TakeMeHome is completely free to you.
 You will not be asked to pay anything for the HIV self-test when you order.
 Additionally, health insurance is not used to cover the cost of your test so you will never receive a bill for the free HIV self-test.
 This program is funded by the U.S. Centers for Disease Control and Prevention.